mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 ## Install

-You can integrate the Mixpanel iOS Session Replay SDK into your iOS project using Swift Package Manager (SPM).
+You can integrate the Mixpanel iOS Session Replay SDK into your iOS project by embedding the XCFramework below.

 ### Open Your Xcode Project